 This tour starts in Ouro Preto’s main square, Pra a Tiradentes.
 This Story City tour was created in partnership with Marcelo Mortimer and the Chico Preto Hostel.

-Sneak Preview of The Urban Legends of Ouro Preto Tour with Story City
+Sneak Preview of The Urban Legends of Ouro Preto Tour

 Welcome to Story City’s mini-tour of Ouro Preto.
 Today not only will we be diving into the history of this UNESCO World Heritage Site, but we will be revealing local stories and urban legends you would never find in a guide book that involve rebellion, hidden treasure, heroic slaves, breathtaking artwork and gold heists.
 During this hour to an hour and a half we will visit 10 unmissable locations in Ouro Preto town.
 You will be getting these stories directly from our local Ouro Preto guide and storyteller.